-I am a security researcher by profession, and a technology enthusiast by hobby.
-I advocate for a free (as in freedom), open, and secure Internet -
+Security researcher by profession, technology enthusiast by hobby.
+Strong advocate of a secure, open, and free (as in freedom) Internet,

-I am also the co-inventor of CryptoMiner, a Blockchain-inspired card game.
+Co-inventor of CryptoMiner, a Blockchain-inspired educational board game.

 When away from computers, I would brew coffee,

 fix my beater car,

 I am an Assistant Professor of Computer Science at the University of Oklahoma (OU),

 SecretLab's research focus primarily lies in the areas of privacy and security in cyber-physical systems, information assurance and network security, and applied machine learning and

 I collaborate with SPriTELab at UT San Antonio on various projects,

 including on the development of a NSF-funded micromobility test-bed.

 Note to Prospective Graduate Students: While I do not have any funded positions currently available in my lab, I am open to advising motivated graduate students.